 Visiting Chatby Tombs

 Any visitor to the El Shatby tombs will quickly notice that many Greek influences remain, and for those with a special interest, a trip to the nearby Alexandria National Museum is well worth a visit since many of the site’s smaller artifacts were moved to the museum for safekeeping.

 Although the tombs were originally constructed underground, most of the complex is now above ground, and the parts which are still underground are mostly off limits to tourists because of safety concerns.
 Nonetheless, those parts which are open have been carved from the native sandstone, and certainly worth a visit.
 The above ground region is truly lovely, and these days it also includes a small garden and a seating area that are usually very quiet and peaceful.

 Though the site is not on everyone’s “must see” list for the city, they are definitely worth a visit if you are particularly interested in this time period in Egyptian history.

 → You might also want to explore these great Alexandria attractions

 → Or check out our detailed guided to Egypt’s 127 most important attractions

 There are admission fees and some tour services.
 Parking, as is often the case, can be challenging in this part of the city.
 The entrance is found along Port Said Street, and is adjacent to St. Marc’s College.
 This means it is a short walk from the Corniche or Suez Canal Street.
 You can take the tram to these locations or visit as part of a private tour and enjoy a stroll though this lovely and ancient part of Alexandria.

 You can visit Egypt’s ancient El Shatby Tombs as part of your tour.
-We’ve been offering Egypt tour packages and holidays for nearly 60 years already, and many of our package deals are based on this experience.
+We’ve been offering Egypt tour packages and holidays for decades already, and our package deals are based on this experience.
 However, if you don’t find what you’re looking for on our site, just let us know and we’ll work with you to tailor the perfect tour based on your own individual needs.